tnagler/website/content/teaching/index.md

 - Nonparametric Statistical Learning
 <!-- - TA for several courses and seminars -->

-## Supervision
+## Thesis supervision

-I have supervised several MSc theses in mathematics and statistics (13 completed, 2 ongoing).
+I have supervised several MSc theses in mathematics and statistics (15 completed).

 LMU students interested in a project with me may send an email with a recent transcript and indication of their interests.